The Green Mile (film): Critical response

-Conversely, some critics had a less positive response.
+Some critics had a less positive response.
 Kirk Honeycutt of The Hollywood Reporter opined, "By inflating the simple story with a languorous pace, pregnant pauses, long reaction shots and an infinitely slow metabolism, Darabont has burdened his movie version with more self-importance than it can possibly sustain."
 While complimenting the production design and soundtrack, the critic from Timeout magazine thought some scenes were tiresome and the film "suffers from a surfeit of plot threads and characters".

-Writing for the BBC, Clark Collis took issue with some of the plot's unrealistic elements and thought the film was too long.
+Writing for the BBC, Clark Collis criticized the film's length and pacing.
 David Ansen of Newsweek thought The Green Mile was weaker than Darabont's previous film, The Shawshank Redemption (1994).
 He stated, The Green Mile is a "lumbering, self-important three-hour melodrama that defies credibility at every turn".

+Stephen King praised the film adaptation, although he felt the film was a little "soft" in some ways.
+He added, "I like to joke with Frank that his movie was really the first R-rated Hallmark Hall of Fame production.
+For a story that is set on death row, it has a really feel-good, praise-the-human condition sentiment to it.
+I certainly don’t have a problem with that because I am a sentimentalist at heart."

+The depiction of Coffey was considered among some in the African American community to be "somewhat of an embarrassment", even among those who enjoyed the film.
+Such viewers saw Coffey to be too complacent in being seen as "one more" black rapist and as having a shallow backstory.

 Accolades

 Home media

-The film was released on VHS and DVD on June 13, 2000.
+The film was released on VHS and DVD on June 13, 2000, by Warner Home Video.
 The film earned $17.45 million in combined DVD and VHS rental revenue by June 18, 2000.

 The Blu-ray was released on December 1, 2009.
-That version is now out of print.
-The 4K Blu-ray was released on February 22, 2022.
+A remastered 4K UHD Blu-ray was released on February 22, 2022.